SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/05-Homework.md

 ## Input

-- Each input consists of a single line, the sequence of parentheses.
+- Each input consists of a single line, the sequence of parentheses
 - `1 ≤ Length of sequence ≤ 1000`
 - Each character of the sequence will be one of the following:  `{`, `}`, `(`, `)`, `[`, `]`

 ## Output

 - For each test case, print `YES` on a new line if the parentheses are balanced.
-Otherwise, print `NO`.
+Otherwise, print `NO`

 ## Examples